SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 --------------

-SasView recognizes 1D data either arranged in separated columns in ASCII ('text') or XML files, or in arrays in binary HDF5 files, if the files have the following extensions (which are not case-sensitive):
+SasView recognizes 1D data either arranged in separated columns in ASCII ('text') or XML files, or in arrays in binary HDF5 files.
+This *includes* files with the following extensions (which are not case-sensitive) but which are expected to have particular formatting:

 *  .ABS
 *  .ASC
 *  .COR (in canSAS XML v1.0 and v1.1 formats *only*)
-*  .CSV
+*  .CSV (comma-separated)
 *  .DAT
 *  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS v1.0 and v1.1 formats *only*)
 *  .PDH (Anton Paar SAXSess format)